rom-rb/rom-rb.org/source/learn/repositories/reading-simple-objects.html.md

 chapter: Reading Simple Objects
 ---

-Depending on how complex your application becomes, you may want to create separate Repository classes to subdivide duties.
+It's best to create multiple Repository classes that each focus on a segment of the data.
+One rough guideline is to make a repository for each concept within your app:

 ```ruby
 # Assuming a database with tables 'users' and 'projects'